Technology Transforms Physical and Virtual Classrooms

 Technologically innovative approaches help make Brockport a great place to learn.

-At The College at Brockport, advances in technology are changing the way professors
+At SUNY Brockport, advances in technology are changing the way professors teach and

 "We want students to have skills that move beyond the rubric, such as analysis, evaluation, and creation," said Dale Hartnett, interim administrator of the Center for Excellence in Learning and Teaching.
 "That's where your value comes in society."